 DECLUTTER - A LOT OR A LITTLE

-- Do I love this thing?
+- Do you love this thing?

-- How does it make me feel?
+- How does it make you feel?

 You might like to focus on a specific category, like clothes or books, or on a specific area of your home, like the living room or hallway.